isaacarnault/terraform-cloud/Part_5_Cost_Estimation_and_Mitigation.md

 Estimating and mitigating costs of our `AWS` deployed resources using `Terraform Cloud` can be useful in our daily job.<br>

 #### Prerequisites
-In order to get cost estimation of your deployed resources upon `Queue plan`, make sure you move from a free plan to a paid plan.<br>
+In order to get cost estimation of our deployed resources upon `Queue plan`, we make sure we move from a free plan to a paid plan.<br>

 On the top bar click on Settings > Plan & Billing.<br>